 At the Fertility Center, we help guide patients in making decisions that will impact the rest of their lives.
 While our doctors address physical concerns, we also recognize that fertility treatments have a significant emotional component as well.
 Our patients have open access to our staff social worker along with financial services personnel who can help plan a course of action that makes sense for everyone.

 About This Program During cryopreservation, cells—such as eggs, sperm or human embryos—are cooled to low sub-zero temperatures (typically 77 K or −196°C) to obtain suspended animation.
 The cryopreservation of sperm and of embryos has been offered for decades.
-However, cryopreservation of the human egg is a recent development, and novel research at Mass General continues to advance this technology.
+However, cryopreservation of the human egg is a recent development, and research at Massachusetts General Hospital continues to advance this technology.

 Assisted reproductive technology (ART) such as cryopreservation allows our patients to have more reproductive choices.
 We perform many cryopreservation treatments, including: